Skip to content

 For those who can eat out at restaurants, each time you go out, order something new.
 This can also give you inspiration for cooking at home.
 As you taste new flavours, think about how you can apply them to meals you’re already comfortable cooking.
 Giving pasta and chicken a flavour profile makeover is pretty easy when you use this method.

-This is one of my favourite questions to answer because as it turns out, Kid Three hates cooking.
-However, given their ages, all of the kids are required to cook meals for everyone in the house these days.
+This is one of my favourite questions to answer because as it turns out, one of my kids hates cooking.
+Even though he grew up in a home where cooking was made to be fun and meals were mega delicious, it’s just not his jam.
 Here’s the advice I would give to someone in this boat, and know that I draw some of this from how my kids are making things work for themselves.

 Chili & Sloppy Joe!
 These are two very easy to make meals that most people love.
 The BIG bonus is that both meals can be batch cooked so you have leftovers in the fridge and freezer.
 You can also pair these with a range of carbohydrates including toast, and my personal fave- chips.
 Oh, and might I add, both are great vessels for adding vegetables that you won’t even realize are there.